mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Intermediation can also be introduced to allow functions or access to information to be separated in a controlled way, thereby reducing the need to trust the other endpoint.
 For example, there are a number of so-called 'oblivious' protocols currently in development that allow end users to hide details that might identify them from services, while still accessing those services.

 The same guidance applies in these cases; the information and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.

-## Understand Platform-Based Centralization {#platform}

-Some protocols might not directly define a central role, but they might facilitate centralization in the applications they support.

-For example, HTTP {{HTTP}} in itself is not considered a centralized protocol; interoperable servers are relatively easy to instantiate, and multiple clients are available.
-It can be used without central coordination beyond that provided by DNS, as discussed above.

-However, applications built on top of HTTP (as well as the rest of the 'Web Platform') often exhibit centralisation.
-As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it's possible to build centralized services and applications using it.

-As such, this kind of centralization risk is not directly associated with the protocols that are standardized, but rather is a property of the applications built on top of that platform.

-As a result, the platform itself is not typically a viable place to avoid centralization.
-Rather, our focus SHOULD be on decentralizing the functions built on top of it.

-## Consider Indirect Centralization Risks {#indirect}

-Even when defined in a decentralized fashion, a protocol might become centralized if indirect factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
-Such factors might be economic, social, or legal.
-Often, they are related to the network effects that are so often seen on the Internet.

-For example, cloud computing is used to deploy many Internet protocols.
-Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.

-Social networking is another Internet application that suffers from this type of centralization, despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated with it.

-Some have been concerned that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments only offered a single, pre-selected service run by one commercial operator.

-In all of these cases, voluntary technical standards have limited means to address centralization risks.
-However, if a viable standards-based solution is defined for these functions, other regulation modalities (e.g., legal) might be in a position to better mitigate centralization risks by requiring their use.
-Therefore, definition of interoperable, widely-reviewed and openly available protocols is preferable to proprietary ones in these cases, so the standardization of such protocols SHOULD NOT be refused merely due to external centralization risk.

-## Optional Centralization is Still Centralization {#optional}

-Often, potentially centralized functions are defined to be optional in protocols -- either optional to implement, optional to use, or both.
-For example, it might be optional to configure a particular type of intermediary to interpose a desired function.

-When the choice of whether and how to use such options is generally in the hands of the endpoints, there is little centralization risk.
-However, when they can be compelled -- economically, legally, or socially -- to make a specific choice, there may be centralization risk present.

-For example, when a protocol can operate in a decentralized fashion, but offers additional benefits when an intermediary is used, there might be centralization risk if those additional benefits accrue into few hands.

-As such, merely being optional is not a reason to allow centralization in Internet protocols.

 ## Protocol Evolution Can Be a Centralization Risk {#evolution}